New retail park for Doncaster which features a European first

 Anthony Dillon, managing director of Willmott Dixon in the North commented:

-The project is set to complete in Spring 2019.
+The project completed in Spring 2019.